‘“not what I desire, but what you desire.”’

 Jesus lived a perfect life (unlike us), but just like us life for Him was far from perfect.
 He entered our sin broken world and experienced its pains.
 He was, as the prophets had predicted, ‘a man of suffering’(Isaiah 53:3).
 Here we see the culmination of that as He faced not only death on a cross, but something that because of Him we’ll never have to face – judgement for our sins and imminent separation from the Father.
 Mark records a few verses earlier that Jesus was ‘greatly troubled and distressed’(Mark 14:33); Jesus even described Himself as ‘“exceedingly sorrowful”’(Mark 14:34).
 Luke adds a physician’s detail: ‘His sweat became like great drops of blood falling down on the ground’(Luke 22:44).
 Note, it’s normal to experience suffering in this broken world, it’s okay to be distressed by that, and to sweat and be sorrowful in the face of it.
 God’s been there; He understands; He’s our example in it, and will lead us out.

 The ‘perfecter of faith’ phrase here is interesting.
 It shows one of the reasons why God sometimes allows us to face the undesirable.
-The author to the Hebrews explains elsewhere that Jesus was made ‘perfect through sufferings’(Hebrews 2:10), and that came about because He ‘learned obedience by the things which he suffered’(Hebrews 5:8).
-There’s something about suffering that exercises and gives expression to obedient faith that ‘yields the peaceful fruit of righteousness to those who have been exercised thereby’(Hebrews 12:11), and Jesus was no exception.
+The author to the Hebrews explains elsewhere that Jesus was made ‘perfect through sufferings’(Hebrews 2:10), and that came about because He ‘learned obedience by the things which He suffered’(Hebrews 5:8).
+There’s something about suffering that exercises and gives expression to obedient faith and ‘yields the peaceful fruit of righteousness to those who have been trained by it’(Hebrews 12:11), and Jesus was no exception.

 Please feel free to share this via social media etc.